projectara/greybus-spec/source/device_class/camera.rst

 to User Defined 8-bit Data Type 8 (0x37).

-Camera Modules should encode metadata using the properties and serialization format defined in the :ref:`Properties Section <camera-properties>` of Greybus Camera Device Class specifications.
+Camera Modules should encode metadata using the properties and serialization format defined in the :ref:`camera-properties` section of Greybus Camera Device Class specifications.

 However, when this isn’t possible or practical (for instance, when the Module